 Such services have resources dedicated to maintaining security and confidentiality, and we ensure that any third-party partner has written policies about never sharing your information with anyone other than the David Suzuki Foundation.

 Donation and credit card information

-In order to donate to us, you may need to provide your credit card information.
+You may need to provide your credit card information to make your donation.

 A word on fundraising

 As a registered Canadian charity, we cannot do our work without the financial support of our many generous donors.
 We do our best to reach out to as many possible individual supporters as we can.
 Our donors allow us to maintain our independence.

 We may use information you provide (such as your postal code) to find more complete contact information from other sources (such as Canada Post) so we can reach out to you, and we may use third-party providers to help.
 The chance to send you a letter or give you a phone call helps us see if we’re a good fit for you when it comes to making donations.
 You may opt out of these communications at any time by contacting email@example.com.

 Unless otherwise permitted or required by applicable laws or regulations, we will retain your personal information only as long as necessary to fulfill the purposes for which it was collected, including for the purpose of satisfying CRA, legal, accounting or auditing requirements.

 By providing personal information to us, you allow “deemed” consent to the collection, use and disclosure of your information in accordance with this policy.